FRC-6390/Athena-Docs/content/Introduction/VSCode.md

 #### What is VS Code?
 Visual Studio Code is an Integrated Development Environment or IDE, An IDE is often a program that programmers use to code and compile projects.
 Visual Studio Code is a versatile platform and can be used with almost any language.
 Along with being able to support many languages, it has a large community creating extensions which allow you to personalize, improve workflow, and add more support for even more languages.

-We will be using Visual Studio code in order to set up or java command-based programming envirnoment for frc6390
+We will be using Visual Studio code in order to set up our java command-based programming envirnoment.

 #### Downloading VS Code
-To get started open the link bellow to download the VS Code installer for your platform https://code.visualstudio.com/docs/languages/java#_install-visual-studio-code-for-java
+To get started open the link bellow to download the VS Code installer for your platform. https://code.visualstudio.com/docs/languages/java#_install-visual-studio-code-for-java
 ![Downloaing VS Code](/gifs/image4.gif?classes=border,shadow)